 Our responsibility also includes communicating to you any information that we believe is a material misstatement of fact.
 Nothing came to our attention that caused us to believe that such information, or its manner of presentation, is materially inconsistent with the information, or manner of its presentation, appearing in the financial statements.

 New Accounting Pronouncements

-The Governmental Accounting Standards Board (GASB) issued the following statements which become effective for fiscal years 2023 and 2024.
+The Governmental Accounting Standards Board (GASB) issued the following statements which become effective in subsequent fiscal years.